bramiozo/RexR/_hackathon2019/readme.md

 In the current setup we had to infer/guess rules for text mining which create an unnecessary source of error for the model creation.

+## Spark MLlib

+We will make pipelines

+e.g.
+NLP
+val tokenizer = new Tokenizer().. val hashingTF = new HashingTF.. val lr = new LogisticRegression.. val pipeline = new Pipeline().setStages(Array(tokenizer, hashingTF, lr)) val model = pipeline.fit(training)

+for us:
+1. data normalisation
+2. outlier removal
+3. dim reduction
+4. model selection
+5. pipeline
+6. pipeline.fit

+Also has a cross validator and a grid search option